mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 of the Traveller rules.
 Tactics Prioritising and executing each component of the Survival Strategy effectively.
 Every two levels of Tactics can be used to reduce the Stress Level by 1.
-Vacc Suit (and Battledress) Establishing Vacc Suit reserves, effecting repairs, and optimising Vacc Suit systems for optimum performance
+Vacc Suit (and Battledress) Establishing Vacc Suit reserves, effecting repairs, and optimizing Vacc Suit systems for optimum performance
 Zero G Moving effectively in low gravity or zero g.
 If the situation is in such an environment, then every two levels of Zero G can be used to reduce the Stress Level by 1.